 Credits: Dmitry Mokhar

-One more type of illustrations are the ones which immediately set the general theme and mood of the website or app.
+One more type of illustrations is the ones that immediately set the general theme and mood of the website or app.
 They present strong visual metaphors and associations to establish an emotional appeal from the first seconds of interaction.
 It saves user’s time and effort supporting positive user experience and creating the necessary atmosphere.

 Credits: Leo Natsume